MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Physical properties of

 In order to adequately sample the \tigm distribution, we produce 10,000 mock sightlines.
 The TAOIST code allows for a different CDDF in the CGM of the galaxy, where the higher gas density leads to more high-column-density absorbers.
 As the redshift of \objname is based on the Ly$\alpha$ line, it is not clear whether there is Ly$\alpha$ emission at the systemic redshift.
-We therefore produce two sets of mock sightlines, one including absorption from the CGM of \objname, the other assuming a clear channel through the CGM along which Ly$\alpha$ and LyC photons can escape.
+We therefore produce two sets of mock sightlines, where one includes absorption from the CGM of \objname and the other assumes a clear channel through the CGM along which LyC photons can escape.
 The \tigm distribution from both sets of sightlines is shown in Figure \ref{fig:TIGM_dists}.
-Given that \objname must be in a sightline with higher than average transmission, we select the $3\sigma$ value from our list of modeled sightlines for use in deriving our escape fractions; $T_{\mathrm{IGM}}=0.18$.
+Given that \objname must be in a sightline with higher than average transmission, we select the $3\sigma$ value from our list of modeled sightlines for use in deriving our escape fractions.
+This value is $T_{\mathrm{IGM}}=0.18$.

 The CDDF used in this modeling was produced using measured HI absorbers at 2.0 $\lesssim$ z $\lesssim$ 2.8 \citep{Rudie2013}, with a power law used to denote the redshift evolution of the CDDF.
 Extrapolating this redshift evolution to z $>$ 4 may not produce accurate results, as IGM conditions may change close to the EoR.
 The CDDF also becomes more difficult to measure at low column densities as we consider higher redshifts, as individual absorbers become more difficult to resolve in the Ly$\alpha$ `jungle' \citep{Bielby2020lya_CGM}.
-This is particularly important as high-column-density Lyman Limit Systems (LLSs) are expected to dominate the absorption of LyC photons \citep{Inoue2014IGM}, but the tail of most transparent sightlines will feature fewer LLSs, and hence their transmission will depend on the prevalence of the lower-column-density absorbers.
-We also note that this simulation does not include the effect of the large scale structure which may result in a systematic bias in the estimate of \tigm\ \citep[][]{Scarlata2025}.
+This is particularly important as the IGM transmission mostly depends on the prevalence of the lower-column-density absorbers, i.e., the incidence rate of high-column-density Lyman Limit Systems (LLSs) along the line of sight will determine the absorption of LyC photons \citep{Inoue2014IGM}.
+We also note that this simulation does not include the effect of the large scale structure, which may result in a systematic bias in the estimate of \tigm\ \citep[][]{Scarlata2025}.